Birkbeck2/web-development/meaning-and-presentation-in-html.md

 ![The list in the browser with numbers](images/steps-to-shops.png)

 ## Tables
 In the example of apple.com in 1996, a table was used so that the promo news items can be displayed in two columns.

-Tables should only be used if there is data in a two-dimensional array, where the vertical and horizontal alignment conveys meaning.
+But tables should only be used if there is data in a two-dimensional array, where the vertical and horizontal alignment conveys meaning.

 You can mark up tables of data in HTML with a set of nested elements: